afonsof/eslint-plugin-tumblbug/docs/rules/no-full-fp-lib.md

 # Full FP libs should not be imported (no-full-fp-lib)

-To enable us to do tree-sharking, full FP libs should not be imported.
+To be able to do tree-shaking, full FP libs should not be imported.

 ## Rule Details